sahilkapoor1231/studio/README.md

 The patient's profile will now reflect the changes you've made.

+### Viewing Patient Journey

+The Patient Journey tab provides a chronological history of interactions with a lead/patient:

+1.  **Access the Patient Profile:** Find and open the patient's profile (see "How to Update a Patient Profile" above).
+2.  **Click the "Patient Journey" Tab:** On the patient's profile page, locate and click on the "Patient Journey" tab.
+3.  **Review the Timeline:** A timeline or list of events related to this patient will be displayed.
+This includes things like:
+    *   Lead creation date
+    *   Status changes (e.g., from "New Lead" to "Contacted")
+    *   Notes added
+    *   Documents uploaded or requested
+    *   Appointments scheduled (if integrated)
+    *   Other key interactions.

+Reviewing this timeline helps you quickly understand the history of engagement with the patient.

+### Using Filters and Sorting in Lead Lists

+Filters and sorting help you find specific groups of leads or organize your view:

+1.  **Go to the Lead List:** Navigate to the "Leads" or "Lead Management" section.
+2.  **Locate Filter Options:** Look for filter buttons or dropdowns, often located at the top of the lead list table.
+3.  **Apply Filters:** Click on a filter option (e.g., "Status," "Source," "Assigned To").
+Select the criteria you want to filter by (e.g., Status: "New Lead," Source: "Website Form").
+You can often apply multiple filters.
+4.  **Locate Sorting Options:** Look for column headers with sorting icons (arrows).
+5.  **Apply Sorting:** Click on a column header (e.g., "Name," "Creation Date," "Last Activity").
+Click again to reverse the sort order (ascending or descending).

+Filters and sorting update the lead list display to show only the leads that match your criteria, or in the order you specify.

+### Searching for a Lead or Patient

+ Quickly find a specific lead or patient using the search function:

+ 1.  **Find the Search Bar:** Locate the search bar, usually prominent in the CRM header or within the Lead Management/Patient Profiles section.
+ 2.  **Enter Search Terms:** Type in the name, phone number, email address, or other identifier for the lead or patient you are looking for.
+ 3.  **View Search Results:** As you type, the CRM may show matching results dynamically, or you might need to click a "Search" button.
+Click on the desired result to navigate to their profile.

+ The search function provides a fast way to access specific patient information.

 #### How to Upload a Document to a Patient Profile

  Uploading relevant documents keeps all patient information in one place:

  1.  **Access the Patient Profile:** Find and open the patient's profile (see "How to Update a Patient Profile" above).
  2.  **Locate the Documents Section:** On the patient's profile page, find a section specifically for "Documents" or "Files."
  3.  **Click the "Upload Document" Button:** Look for a button labeled "Upload Document," "+ Add File," or similar, and click it.
  4.  **Select the File:** A file browser window will open on your computer.
 Navigate to the location of the document you want to upload, select it, and click "Open" or "Select."
  5.  **Add Document Details (Optional):** You might be prompted to add a title, description, or category for the document.
  6.  **Confirm Upload:** Click the "Upload" or "Save" button.

  The document will be securely uploaded and linked to the patient's profile.

 #### How to Request a Document from a Patient

  Requesting documents securely streamlines the onboarding process:

  1.  **Access the Patient Profile:** Find and open the patient's profile (see "How to Update a Patient Profile" above).
  2.  **Locate the Documents Section:** On the patient's profile page, find the "Documents" or "Files" section.
  3.  **Click the "Request Document" Button:** Look for a button labeled "Request Document" or similar, and click it.
  4.  **Specify the Document(s) Needed:** You might be able to select from a list of common documents or type in the name of the specific document you need.
  5.  **Send the Request:** Click the "Send Request" or "Generate Secure Link" button.

  The system will likely send a secure link to the patient (via email or another configured method) allowing them to upload the requested document(s) directly to their profile.

  Think of the CRM for Healthcare Leads as a well-organized office with different teams working together to manage patient inquiries.

-The system is built using a modern and efficient structure:

--   **Next.js (What You See - The User Interface):** This is the part of the CRM that you interact with using your web browser or phone.
-Think of it as the friendly front desk and the different areas in an office where tasks happen.
-Next.js is responsible for showing you information, responding when you click buttons or type, and making the application feel quick and easy to use.
-It's built with a technology called React, which helps make web pages lively and interactive.

--   **Firebase Studio (The Backend and Storage Department):** This is the powerhouse behind the scenes.
-Firebase Studio is like the filing cabinets, the secure vault for patient information, and the central communication hub.
-It's a collection of services that handle:
-    -   **Data Storage (Firestore):** Like a digital filing cabinet where all the lead and patient information, notes, and other relevant data are securely stored.
-    -   **Authentication:** Manages user logins and ensures that only authorized personnel can access the system and specific information (like a secure ID system for the office).
-    -   **File Storage (Firebase Storage):** Where documents like patient records or forms are securely uploaded and stored.
-    -   **Other Backend Logic:** Handles some of the behind-the-scenes processing and rules.

-Key interactions:

-- The part you see (built with Next.js) communicates with the behind-the-scenes system (Firebase) to manage your login and remember who you are.
-- When you look at or add information about a potential patient, the part you see asks for or sends that information to the secure storage in Firebase.
-- Smart features that use AI, possibly managed by a tool like Genkit, might also work with the behind-the-scenes system to store or get information they need to help you.
+ ## API Endpoints

+ This section outlines the available API endpoints in the CRM project.
+ The CRM utilizes API endpoints for communication between the frontend (what the user sees and interacts with) and the backend (where data is stored and logic is processed).
+Think of API endpoints as the specific entry points for the frontend to request information from or send instructions to the backend.

+ When a user performs an action in the CRM's user interface, such as adding a new lead, updating a patient profile, or requesting a lead summary, the frontend sends an API request to the appropriate endpoint on the backend.
+The backend then processes this request, interacts with the database (Firestore) or other services (like AI models), and sends a response back to the frontend.

+ This structured approach using API endpoints ensures efficient and secure data exchange, allows for clear separation of concerns between the frontend and backend, and enables triggering specific backend processes (like the AI summarization flow).

+ ### `/api/summarize-lead-flow` (AI-Powered Summary)

+ *   **Description:** This endpoint triggers an automated process that leverages Artificial Intelligence (AI) to analyze all available information related to a specific lead (contact details, notes, history logs, etc.) and generates a concise summary.
+ *   **Purpose:** To provide users with a quick and comprehensive overview of a lead's background and interactions without needing to manually review all the data.
+This aids in faster understanding and more informed decision-making.
+ *   **Method:** `POST` (typically, as the lead ID is sent in the request body)
+ *   **Request Body:** Expected to contain a JSON object with the `leadId` to be summarized.
+ *   **Response:** Returns a JSON object containing the generated lead summary text.
+ *   **Triggered by:** User action in the frontend (e.g., clicking a "Summarize" button on a lead profile).

+ ### Other Potential API Endpoints (Future Enhancements)

+ The following are placeholders for other API endpoints that may be implemented as the CRM project evolves:

+ *   **`/api/leads`**: Endpoint for fetching a list of leads, adding new leads, or updating lead status.
+ *   **`/api/leads/{id}`**: Endpoint for retrieving or updating a specific lead's details.
+ *   **`/api/patients`**: Endpoint for fetching a list of patients or adding new patient profiles.
+ *   **`/api/patients/{id}`**: Endpoint for retrieving or updating a specific patient's profile details.
+ *   **`/api/documents/upload`**: Endpoint for handling secure document uploads for a lead or patient.
+ *   **`/api/documents/request`**: Endpoint for initiating a secure document request to a patient.
+ *   **`/api/users`**: Endpoint(s) for managing user accounts and roles (typically restricted to administrators).
+ *   **`/api/settings`**: Endpoint(s) for retrieving and updating system configuration settings.
+ *   **`/api/reports/{reportType}`**: Endpoint(s) for generating specific reports based on CRM data.
+ *   **`/api/auth/login`**: Endpoint for user authentication.

+ *(Note: The exact endpoint URLs, methods, and request/response formats for these potential endpoints would be defined during their implementation and detailed in separate API documentation.)*

+ For more technical details on the API endpoints, including specific request/response schemas and authentication requirements, please refer to the dedicated API documentation (if available) or the relevant source code files.

  ## Security Procedures and Data Handling

 Maintaining the security and privacy of patient information is paramount.
 This CRM is designed with features to support compliance with regulations like HIPAA.
 However, the responsible use and configuration of the system are also critical.